A lightweight, flexible library for desk.com APIv2, it supports basic auth and OAuth as authentication methods and is written to be auto discoverable.

 Some lists allow for additional params like cases.

-This allows you to filter the cases endpoint by using a company_id,
+This allows you to filter the cases endpoint by using a company_id

-customer_id or filter_id list param.
+or filter_id

 # fetch cases for the company with id 1